briansayre/game-of-life/README.md

 ```$ java -jar GraphicsServer.jar```
 This will start the graphics server on port 7777 on localhost.

-2. Now we will compile and run main.cpp using the following command:
+2. Now we will compile and run casimulator.cpp using the following command:
 ```$ make```
 That will start a 2DCA simulation window.
 To change the initial state/file to read from change the file name on line 3 of the make file.